SumitAgr/Average-Life-Expectancy-in-the-US/docs/README.md

 The data has been collected by the US Govt and highlights several catastrophic health epidemics in the US from 1917 - 1920 due to the Spanish Flu Epidemic.
 The data shows an upward trend for life expectancy for adults residing in the US.

-The visualization was created using Pandas for data manipulation and Plotly for plotting the data on a world choropleth map.
+The visualization was created using Pandas for data manipulation and Matplotlib for plotting the data.

 ## Screenshot: